concord-consortium/collaborative-learning/functions-v2/README.md

 $ npm run test    # runs jest (unit) tests for the functions code (requires emulator, see below)
 $ npm run build   # build the functions code (transpile TypeScript)
 ```

+There is also a script, `src/categorize-docs.ts`, that uses the same procedure as _onAnalysisDocumentImaged_ to categorize a directory full of screenshots using ChatGPT.
+In order to use this, you would need to set an environment variable with the API key, as described in the comment at the top of that script.

 ## Testing cloud functions